Sup2point0/supcode/readme.md

 </table>

 ### Aims and Improvements
-Supcode is designed to be intuitive, concise and readable.
-It serves as a bridge between the block-based environment of Scratch and proper text-based programming languages, maintaining most of the key concepts and features while transfering the structure and syntax into a text-based format, and opening up room for much more powerful and complex programs.
+Supcode is designed to be intuitive, readable, and versatile.

+As a bridge of sorts between the block-based environment of Scratch and proper text-based programming languages, its structure and syntax are fairly similar.
+In particular, it follows a logical flow...

-Supcode comes with powerful custolyzability and convenient shortcuts.
-Like Scratch, there is an extensive assortion of [extensions](extensions), both [internal](extensions/ixtensions) and [external](extensions), to allow for limitless specialyzacion and applyzacions.
+Supcode comes with powerful customisability and convenient shortcuts.
+Like Scratch, there is an extensive assortion of [extensions](extensions), both [internal](extensions/ixtensions) and [external](extensions), to allow for limitless specialisation and applications.

 ### Files and Applications
 Supcode files use the `.sc` filename extension.
-Often, this has a number following it to indicyze the version number, i.e. `.sc4`, `.sc5`, etc. to allow for identifyzacion, version convertion and compatibility indicyzacion.
+Often, this has a number following it to indicate the version number (`.sc4`, `.sc5`, etc.).
 Extensions use the `.scx` file extension.
-There are also a several other file extensions for highly specialyzen uses, such as `.scd` or `.scv`, though these are rarely used.
+There are also a several other file extensions for specialised cases, such as `.scd` or `.scv`, though these are rarely used.

 <br>